dropseed/pullapprove-enterprise/deploy/docs/faqs.md

   "'context' in body and body.repository.name not in ['allowedrepo1', 'allowedrepo2']"
 ]

-# You can also use common string methods like `.startswith`:
+# You can also use common string methods like `.startswith`
 webhook_expression_blocklist = [
   "'context' in body and not body.repository.name.startswith('terraform-')" ]